Hackathon means getting together in an informal setting to play around with technology and learn new skills.

 CodeCodex – a wiki for finding and improving code

-<Coding Ground> is a place you can explore programming languages online
+<Coding Ground> is a place you can explore programming languages online.
+I also really like Katacoda for interactive tutorials.

 Daily Programmer on reddit has challenges that can help you learn or improve your programming skills